The Clear Edge

 • Outreach: Scalable but time-intensive (50+ hours weekly to scale)

-LinkedIn coaching scored highest on all three criteria.
-Direct revenue path. $200+/hour potential.
-Scalable within a 30-hour constraint.
+The Result: LinkedIn coaching scored highest on all three criteria—a direct revenue path, $200+/hour potential, and scalability within a 30-hour constraint.

 Week 3-4: Pre-Sell Before Building Anything

 Nadia couldn’t afford to build for 8 weeks, hoping someone would buy.
-She had 30 hours weekly.
-Building without validation was too expensive.
+She had 30 hours weekly, and building without validation was too expensive.

-Week 3: She identified her ideal client.
-VPs and Directors at B2B companies.
-Active on LinkedIn but posting inconsistently.
-Had expertise, lacked execution.
+Week 3: She identified her ideal client—VPs and Directors at B2B companies who were active on LinkedIn but posting inconsistently, with plenty of expertise but weak execution.

 Response rate: 28%.
 14 conversations booked.